This post may contain affiliate links. Please see our disclosure policy.

 COCONUT OIL

-Coconut oil alone can be used to protect your skin from the sun as it has a natural SPF of 5.
+Coconut oil is often said to have a natural SPF of around 5, though that isn’t a lab tested or guaranteed number.
 It also contains antioxidants that can help protect your skin from UV rays.

-While it does have an SPF of 5, coconut oil alone isn’t going to be the best solution for sun protection.
+While it may offer a little natural SPF, coconut oil alone isn’t going to be the best solution for sun protection.
 However, adding coconut oil to your sunscreen will be a good idea!

 Not only does it have a natural SPF, but it also has amazing benefits for your skin.